This procedure was revised and refreshed in August 2021 and should be re-read in its entirety.

 Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports frontline practitioners working in child or adult service who have to make decisions about sharing personal information on a case- by-case basis.
 The guidance can be used to supplement local guidance and encourage good practice in information sharing'.

-For further information about Information Sharing Protocols, please go to the LSCP website.
+For further information about Information Sharing Protocols, please see Local Resources.

 They balance the rights of the information subject (the individual whom the information is about) with the need to share information about them.